MXUMX/Viewboard/README.md

 build/libs/
 ```

-The standard build now produces both the mod jar and a matching `-sources` jar.
+The build produces both the mod jar and a matching `-sources` jar.
 The generated filenames follow this pattern:

 ```text
 viewboard-neoforge-<minecraft-version>-<mod-version>.jar